Monday, August 22, 2011

 OK, I added the totally…he didn’t say that part.
 But he knew we could do it!

 We talked about what type of wood I wanted to use.
-Initially I wanted cedar (because it would hold up best outside) but it is a bit more expensive.
-Then Dad asked if I’m good about putting outdoor stuff away or covering it for the winter and my response it was a quick and definite NO.
+Initially I wanted cedar (because it would hold up best outside) but it is more expensive.
+Then Dad asked if I’m good about putting outdoor stuff away or covering it for the winter.

 So we went with cedar. :)

-We got our supplies – 4 x 4’s, a few 1 x 4’s and a bunch of 1 x 6’s.
+We got our lumber supplies -- two 4 x 4’s, a few 1 x 4’s and a bunch of 1 x 6’s.
 (If you have no idea what I’m talking about, I’ll show you those in a video below.)

-We cut the 4 x 4’s to 36 inches, then stood them up to start our design:
+We cut the 4 x 4’s to 36 inches, then stood them up to start our design.
+They are the front and back legs:

 We cut the 1 x 4’s to the length we needed (more on that in a bit), then attached them with screws to the top of each 4 x 4 and about a foot from the bottom of each as well (for the bottom shelf I wanted):